-In Japan, Remarks By Finance Minister Spark #Metoo Outrage
+In Japan, Remarks By Finance Minister Spark #MeToo Outrage

 Women in Japan rallied in Tokyo to protest remarks made by the country's finance minister that appeared to downplay charges of sexual harassment against his former deputy.

-Carrying signs in Japanese and English, reading #metoo and #WithYou, protesters, including a few men, lined the sidewalk outside the Finance Ministry in Tokyo.
+Carrying signs in Japanese and English, reading #MeToo and #WithYou, protesters, including a few men, lined the sidewalk outside the Finance Ministry in Tokyo.

 On Friday, Taro Aso appeared to push back against alleged sexually suggestive comments made by former Vice Finance Minister Junichi Fukuda, who resigned over the matter last month although he denied the allegation.